Save time, reduce frustration, and have insurance claims paid faster!

 The quality, or cleanliness, of each insurance claim directly impacts the likelihood of approval and the speed of payment and processing.
 Here are seven ways you can improve the quality of your insurance claims so they are squeaky clean and less likely to be rejected — saving you time and money on appeals, write-offs and suffering cash flow.

-1 – All providers are credentialed as soon as they are ready to join the practice.
+1 – Begin the credentialing process as soon as providers are ready to join the practice.

-If your claims are continuously rejected by your clearinghouse or not on file with insurance companies, you may be using the incorrect ADA claim form.
-The current ADA format for claims is the 2019 form, which is available in Dentrix G7.3.
-Once you have the correct claim format chosen, Dentrix will generate all claims on that new claim form.
+If your claims are continually rejected by your clearinghouse or not on file with insurance companies, you may be using the incorrect ADA claim form.
+The current ADA format for claims is the 2019 form, which is available in Dentrix G7.3 and later.
+Once you have the correct claim format chosen, Dentrix generates all claims on that new claim form.

 3 – Use the correct CDT codes for the procedures completed.

-With coding changes and additions happening yearly, best practice is to match the CDT code with the nomenclature — or the code description.
+With coding changes and additions happening yearly, best practice is to match the CDT code with the nomenclature—or the code description.
 Submitting the correct CDT codes on the claim holds the door open for more successful appeals if the insurance carrier denies services.
-There are several coding resources available, but my personal recommendation is the 2022 CDT Edition of Coding with Confidence.
+While several coding resources are available, I recommend the 2022 CDT Edition of Coding with Confidence.

 4 – Maximize your claim refunds.